Angeline Quinto: Personal life

 Quinto was in a relationship with singer Erik Santos in 2016.
 The pair refused to speak publicly about it, though they have consistently worked together and have remained friends.
-In 2020, she began a relationship with former casino dealer Nonrev Daquina.
-In December 2021, the couple was reported to be expecting their first child together.
-On April 27, 2022, Quinto gave birth to their son, Sylvio.
-They became engaged in September 2022.
+Quinto began a relationship with former casino dealer Nonrev Daquina in 2020.
+Their first child, a son, was born on April 27, 2022.
+They became engaged in September 2022, and married two years later.
+Their second child, a daughter, was born on August 14, 2024.

 Awards and accolades

-After her breakthrough, Quinto was named Best New Artist at the 2011 Aliw Awards.
-The single "Patuloy Ang Pangarap" earned her two Star Awards for Music, including Song of the Year at the 2011 ceremony.
+After her breakthrough, Quinto was a recipient of an Aliw Award.
+The single "Patuloy Ang Pangarap" ("The Dream Continues") earned her two Star Awards for Music, including Song of the Year at the 2011 ceremony.
 In 2012, she garnered a Female Pop Artist Of The Year win at the Star Awards for Music for her second studio album Fall In Love Again.
 She also received three Awit Awards for the album.
 At the 2012 Box Office Entertainment Awards, she won Female Recording Artist of the Year.
 Quinto was a recipient of two Female Artist of the Year recognitions at Star Awards for Music in 2014 and 2017.